 Doctors closely monitor prescription medications that are addictive because of the known side effects of tolerance and dependence.
 Individuals prescribed addictive medications will be warned to make sure they follow the correct dosage instructions provided and not deviate.
 They will also be told to contact their prescriber if there is an issue or side effect, or if the medication seems not to be working.
 This is a preventative measure against abuse and addiction.

 Abuse of prescription drugs can happen in many ways and often with innocent intentions.
 For example, individuals prescribed medication can abuse drugs by taking more than prescribed accidentally, out of need, or purposefully getting high.

 Prescription drugs can also be abused by altering the way they are taken to increase the speed with which they become effective.
 For example, individuals given prescription pain medication may crush the pill and snort it or dissolve it in water to make it more effective and fast-acting.

 Another way abuse of prescription drugs occurs is when they are purchased, stolen, or taken without a prescription.
 This is perhaps the most dangerous way to abuse prescription drugs because they are explicitly dosed for a person based on need, history, and body composition.
-A much bigger or smaller individual than who the medication is prescribed could potentially have fatal side effects.
+A much bigger or smaller individual than whom the medication is prescribed for could potentially have fatal side effects.

 What are the Signs of Prescription Drug Abuse?

-When an individual abuses prescription drugs, it can impact all aspects of their lives.
+When an individual abuses prescription drugs, it can impact all aspects of their life.
 Signs of prescription drug abuse may include changes in close relationships, personal and self-care routines, participation in loved activities, and loss or lack of responsibility in regular routines.

 These changes can be gradual or sudden and often indicate a more severe issue with drug use than individuals taking their standard prescription should experience.